To make model runs reproducible

 - Do not use the == operator to compare texts (String variables and parameters), use equals() function instead.

 - If the model is launched on different computers, and you cannot obtain the same results, ensure that the computers have the same regional settings (locales) set for their operating systems.
 The experiment results can differ if e.g. your model contains a schedule and the locales have different Daylight Saving Time rules.

 For experiments with multiple iterations:

 - Experiment should not contain static variables or fields that are changed from within iteration.

 - Random number generator in a custom experiment should be reset or reinitialized before each new model run.

 - Optimization experiment with parallel evaluations may give different results each time.
 New set of parameters values is formed based on previous solutions.
 The number of these solutions at specific moment of time can vary because of different execution speed of each iteration.
 Disable parallel evaluations to get the same result each time.

-- If results of the experiment with multiple iterations do not correspond to results of Simulation experiment, it makes sense to check model start/stop time, random seed, selection mode for simultaneous events and other engine settings.
+- If results of the experiment with multiple iterations do not correspond to results of Simulation experiment, it makes sense to check model start/stop time, random seed, and other engine settings.